Adutwum-art/automotive-sales-service-analytics/README.md

 ## 📈 Key Insights

-* Dealer performance varies significantly across regions
+- Dealer performance varies significantly, with a small number of dealers contributing disproportionately to overall profit
-* High sales volume does not always translate into high profit
+- High sales volume does not always translate into high profitability, indicating margin inefficiencies
-* Certain models dominate sales but generate lower margins
+- Certain vehicle models dominate sales but generate comparatively lower profit margins
-* Some models show higher recall frequency, indicating quality issues
+- Recurring recalls are concentrated in specific models and systems, suggesting potential design or quality issues
-* Customer sentiment highlights areas needing service improvement
+- Customer sentiment patterns highlight areas where service quality improvements are required
+-
 ---
 ## 📊 Analytical Summary